coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

-**Holy Devastator:** In the hands of any character other than a paladin, this sword performs as a +*3 holy longsword.*In the hands of a paladin, this weapon functions as a +*7 longsword of holy power* and grants a +5 sacred bonus on the wielder's saving throws against spells with the evil descriptor or spells cast by evil characters.
+**Holy Devastator:** In the hands of any character other than a paladin, this sword performs as a +*3 holy longsword.*In the hands of a paladin, this weapon functions as a +*7 longsword of holy power* and grants a +5 sacred bonus on the wielder’s saving throws against spells with the evil descriptor or spells cast by evil characters.
 If the paladin wielder smites evil with the *holy devastator,* he or she adds twice his or her paladin level to damage (rather than his or her paladin level).